 Hotel d’Angleterre | Kongens Nytorv 34, 1050 Copenhagen K

 The grand old lady of Copenhagen, Hotel d’Angleterre, is more than 200 years old.
 She resides in the very heart of the city, and allures visitors with luxurious surroundings and impeccable service.
-Old-school glamour at its best!
+Old-school glamour at its best and a must-stay should you want to splurge during your short 48 hours in Copenhagen.

 Axel Guldsmeden | Helgolandsgade 11, 1653 Copenhagen V